+IMAGINE.
+DESIGN.
+PLAY.
 Imagine Design Play is the perfect summer time activity for kids and families to enjoy and features different stations with materials which can be used by visitors of all ages to build, create, and invent!
 The different stations include Imagination Playground with the big blue blocks, K’nex Creations, and Hickory Sticks Construction.
 Each station allows kids and adults to use their imagination and create whatever they desire using hands-on materials.

-Return to the Land of My Ancestors, a walk through North Carolina during Daniel Boone's time.
-The exhibit is inspired by a collection of paintings by local artist Robert Alvin Crum and focuses on telling the history of our forefathers from three diverse perspectives; North Carolina American Indians, white settlers, and African slaves.
+RETURN TO THE LAND OF MY ANCESTORS This exhibit is inspired by a collection of paintings by local artist Robert Alvin Crum and tells the history of our forefathers from three diverse perspectives: North Carolina American Indians, white settlers, and African slaves.
 Crum is a direct descendant of Daniel Boone and his paintings are meant to reflect his connection to his ancestors.

 The exhibit, designed by Museum Operations Manager, Angel Johnston, Robert Crum, and Program Assistant, Melanie Vaughn, is accessible to people of all ages.
 Return to the Land of My Ancestors showcases the Museum’s innovative, family-friendly style that combines the classic learning structure of a traditional museum with the play-based learning strategies typically used in children’s museums.
 This unique approach allows the museum to offer developmentally appropriate learning opportunities to people across a diverse spectrum of age and abilities.